 - Verify the final overwrite pass.

-Erasing a hard drive using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods from recovering data from the drive, as well as hardware-based recovery methods.
+Erasing an HDD using the DoD 5220.22-M data sanitization method will prevent all software-based file recovery methods, as well as hardware-based recovery methods, from recovering meaningful data from the drive.

-- The U.S. Department of Defense no longer references DoD 5220.22- M as a method for secure HDD erasure.
+- The Department of Defense no longer references DoD 5220.22-M as a method for secure HDD erasure.

 - Most regulations and certification programs (especially in the government sector) now cite NIST SP 800-88 media erasure guidelines—not the DoD “standard.”